Properties of Krylov state complexity in qubit dynamics: Discussion: Minimization of the time-averaged State Complexity

 It is proved that among the available ordered bases, the cost function in Eq.~(\ref{costB}) is minimized in the Krylov basis obtained from a given initial state and the original Hamiltonian, such that for $0 \leq t \leq \tau$ for some $\tau > 0$, $\mathcal{C}_{\mathcal{K}} (t) \leq \mathcal{C}_{\mathcal{B}} (t)$ \cite{Caputa2022-State-Complexity-Original}, where $\mathcal{B}$ is any ordered basis other than the Krylov basis.
-However, in Sec.~\ref{RB}, we have shown that the Krylov basis computed using the zeroth order effective Hamiltonian minimized the state complexity rather than that obtained using the original Hamiltonian under the Rydberg blockade.
-Here, we discuss this in a more general context.
-We consider the Hamiltonian, $\hat{H} = \hat{H}_A + \hat{H}_B + \hat{H}_{AB}$ with
+However, in Sec.~\ref{RB}, we have shown that $\tau$ is significantly short in the dynamics governed by the Rydberg blockade.
+Furthermore, the spread complexity is generally minimized when considering the Krylov basis based on the effective Hamiltonian, and is further illustrated through the time-averaged complexity.